 - You may also mix a drop or two of this oil to your night cream or moisturizer to treat acne and skin rashes.

-Peppermint is a rich source of Vitamin A and C and contains folates and omega 3 fatty acids which help in fighting sun related problems like sun tan and sun burn.
+Peppermint is a rich source of vitamins A and C and contains folates and omega-3 fatty acids, which help in fighting sun-related problems like sunburn (3).
 To use:

-- You can apply the paste of peppermint leaves on your face or use peppermint oil topically to treat sun tan.
+- You can apply the paste of peppermint leaves on your face or use peppermint oil topically to treat a sunburn.

 - But if you are using peppermint oil directly on the face, dilute it with some oil to avoid skin inflammation.

-Peppermint can also help to treat athlete’s foot.
+Peppermint can also help to treat athlete’s foot (4).
 To use:

-- Massage the oil on your feet and leave it overnight.
+- Massage the oil on your feet and leave it on overnight.

-- Peppermint oil can also be used to reduce cellulite line by rubbing the oil on the affected areas.
+- Peppermint oil can also be used to reduce cellulite lines by rubbing the oil on the affected areas.

 - Peppermint oil keeps the skin clean and prevents skin infections and blemishes.

 Peppermint is not just acclaimed for its skin benefits.
-It is equally famous for its ability of hair rejuvenation.
-Peppermint helps overcome hair-related issues.
+It is equally famous for its ability to help rejuvenate hair and overcome hair-related issues.
 Some peppermint uses for hair include:

 Peppermint oil acts as an effective hair tonic when mixed with other essential oils like tea tree oil, coconut oil, castor oil and even Vitamin E oil.

 Peppermint is a natural insect repellent.
-Applying peppermint oil to the hair can relieve you from lice.
+Applying peppermint oil to the hair can relieve you from lice (5).
 To use: